Los Angeles Family Law Lawyer

 California is a community property state which means that all property and debt acquired from the date that the marriage began until the date that it is legally ended is joint or community property of both parties in the marriage.
 If the divorcing spouses cannot reach an agreement as to how to divide the property, it is decided by the court, generally in an equal split.
 This means an equal value to each party.

 In some instances, the court may award an asset to one party as a way to give an equal division of the estate to that party or it may award an amount to one party that the court determines to have been purposely misappropriated by the other party.
-To learn how property division applies to your particular situation, it is best to consult the Los Angeles property division lawyer at our firm.
+To learn how property division applies to your particular situation, it is best to consult the Los Angeles divorce lawyer at our firm.
+He can ensure that your rights are protected and that your prenuptial agreement is enforceable.

 1055 Wilshire Blvd., Suite 1996 Los Angeles, CA 90017